aws-samples/aws-modernization-workshop-base/README.md

-# AWSWorkshop.io base workshop prereqs
+# AWSWorkshop.io base workshop

-This is a base workshop that other workshops can reference for new account creation, VPC, and Cloud9 environment setup.
+This is a base workshop.
+Clone and start from this repo to create your workshop.